gidariss/FeatureLearningRotNet/README.md

 This code is released under the MIT License (refer to the LICENSE file for details).

 ### Before running the experiments
+* Inside the *FeatureLearningRotNet* directory with the downloaded code you must create a directory named *experiments* where the experiments-related data will be stored: `mkdir experiments`.
 * You must download the desired datasets and set in [dataloader.py](https://github.com/gidariss/FeatureLearningRotNet/blob/master/dataloader.py#L21) the paths to where the datasets reside in your machine.
+We recommend creating a *datasets* directory `mkdir datasets` and placing the downloaded datasets there.
 * Note that all the experiment configuration files are placed in the [./config](https://github.com/gidariss/FeatureLearningRotNet/tree/master/config) directory.

 ### CIFAR-10 experiments